-Choice Neighborhood Case Managers: HACM currently has six case managers for the Westlawn Gardens CNI grant.
+Choice Neighborhood Case Managers: HACM currently has six case managers funded through a Choice Neighborhood Initiative (CNI) grant for Westlawn Gardens CNI.
 These case managers assist CNI households before, during and after relocation in all supportive service needs of the household, related to education, employment and healthcare.
 They first conduct an individualized assessment to help a resident identify their interests, skills, goals, barriers, and needs.
 The resident and the Case Manager will then plot out a strategy to help the resident find a job or obtain a better job.
 The Case Manager will also refer the resident to other services available in the community that are needed to help them with job search, such as G.E.D. preparation courses, driver's education, resume assistance, interview skills, job training, and other skills to help employability.
 The case managers will also assist their families with the children's education, ensuring children are attending school, graduate high school and are connected to resources to assist them in their education.